Evv1L/Parachute/README.md

   git clone https://github.com/Evv1L/Parachute.git && cd Parachute
   make install
   ```
+ This fork have custom version for script - v0.9.1.1
+ ### Errors
+(If you have installed Parachute before and get "File exists" or "MakeFile Error 1" delete this file: `rm ~/.local/share/kservices5/Parachute.desk`)

 If you have installed through Plasma's Get Hot New Stuff ([Kde Store](https://store.kde.org/p/1370195/)) you must execute the following commands on terminal to install the configuration dialog.
 You only need to do this once.